industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_PLC_Devices_Southbound.md

 - Pressured Air
 - Produced Bottles

 After aggregation the data and metadata are published to IE Databus.
-IE Cloud Connector subscribes to these topics and sends them to the central device (something like that)
+IE Cloud Connector subscribes to these topics and sends them to the central device

 The aggregated values are published on newly defined topics to prevent collision with SIMATIC S7-Connector